-- The text evokes an emotional response that might affect test performance.
-Examples include texts that are frightening or very humorous. - The topic is too controversial, such as abortion, gun control, and evolution. - The topic has been used extensively in standardized tests or textbooks, making it overly familiar or boring to students. - The topic could be biased against a particular demographic, such as socioeconomic level.
+- 1. The text evokes an emotional response that might affect test performance.
+Examples include texts that are frightening or very humorous. - 2.
+The topic is too controversial, such as abortion, gun control, and evolution. - 3.
+The topic has been used extensively in standardized tests or textbooks, making it overly familiar or boring to students. - 4.
+The topic could be biased against a particular demographic, for example, due to socioeconomic level.

-Some of the bias and sensitivity issues to avoid include the following:
+Some of the bias and sensitivity issues to avoid include:

-- gender bias (i.e., no gender would have an advantage due to prior knowledge or interest)
+- gender bias (i.e., neither gender would have an advantage due to prior knowledge or interest)

 - inappropriate content, including age, ethnic, and cultural bias

 - stereotyping

 - derogatory statements

 - violence, sex, or objectionable language

 - expressions of religious belief

 - highly emotional themes (death, divorce, abuse, terrorism, etc.)

 - emotionally charged historical events